 SPATIAL COMPOSITION #3.X

-The ‘Spatial composition #3.X’ for two improvising ensembles (7 soloists, 10 performers) is a text score that defines the form of the performance, sets the sound fields and trajectories where the participants’ movements, sound and space interactions exist in an unusual play that gives different musical and sensual result.
+"Spatial Сomposition #3.X" is a musical performance created by the composer Vladimir Gorlinsky.
+It is written for two improvising ensembles – 7 soloists and 10 performers – in a form of a text score that defines the overall composition, and sets the sound fields and trajectories for the participants.
+Their movements, the sounds they produce and their interactions in space exist in an unusual play that gives different musical and sensual results.
 The performance took place inside the halls and corridors, outside and even on top of the building.
-Composer: Vladimir Gorlinsky

-A site-specific sound installation, the major idea of which is to reimagine and reveal the sonic memory of the glass.
+A site-specific sound installation, the core idea of which is to reimagine and reveal the sonic memory of the glass.

 The title of the installation refers to the official Russian State Standard number of clear sheet glass — “GOST 111-35”.
 Along with concrete and steel, this material was very popular in the Soviet Union in the 1930’s when one of the many prominent constructivist buildings of The Vesnin brothers’ Likhachev Palace of Culture (ZIL) was designed.